 Use MCP when...

-The Chronary API doubles as a Model Context Protocol (MCP) server.
-Any MCP-compatible AI client — Claude Desktop, Cursor, ChatGPT, or your own agent — can discover and call Chronary’s calendar tools without writing integration code.
+The Chronary API also runs as a Model Context Protocol (MCP) server.
+Any MCP-compatible AI client such as Claude Desktop, Cursor, ChatGPT, or your own agent can discover and call Chronary tools without writing custom integration code.

 The Model Context Protocol is an open standard that lets AI models discover and invoke tools at runtime.
-Instead of hardcoding API calls, the AI client asks the server “what tools do you have?”, gets back structured schemas, and calls them directly.
+Instead of hardcoding API calls, the client asks the server what tools are available, receives structured schemas, and calls them directly.

-Think of it as USB-C for AI tools — one protocol, universal compatibility.
+Think of it as USB-C for AI tools: one protocol, broad compatibility.

-Both interfaces hit the same backend — same data, same quotas, same rate limits.
+Both interfaces hit the same backend with the same data, quotas, and rate limits.
 Choose based on your use case:

 Use MCP when...